lindell/multi-gitter/README.md

       --log-file string      The file where all logs should be printed to. "-" means stdout (default "-") --log-format string    The formating of the logs.
 Available values: text, json, json-pretty (default "text") -L, --log-level string     The level of logging that should be made.
 Available values: trace, debug, info, error (default "info")
+      --merge-type strings   The type of merge that should be done (GitHub).
+Multiple types can be used as backup strategies if the first one is not allowed. (default [merge,squash,rebase])
   -O, --org strings          The name of a GitHub organization.
 All repositories in that organization will be used.
   -p, --platform string      The platform that is used.
 Available values: github, gitlab (default "github") -P, --project strings      The name, including owner of a GitLab project in the format "ownerName/repoName"